10 best network monitoring tools: Top picks and insights

 • Open-source and is still in development

-CleanMyMac X is one of the most user-friendly tools in this list.
-To know the current amount of data sent/received per second and test the speed of your network, simply click the CleanMyMac X icon in the status bar of your Mac and refer to the Network section.
+CleanMyMac is one of the most user-friendly tools on this list.
+To know the current amount of data sent/received per second and test the speed of your network, simply click the CleanMyMac icon in the status bar of your Mac and refer to the Network section.
 On top of network data, you’ll get other valuable insights about your device such as RAM-heavy processes and more.

-Once you try CleanMyMac X, you, hopefully, get your computer running as good as new, with a fast and smooth internet connection.
+Once you try CleanMyMac, you, hopefully, get your computer running as well as new, with a fast and smooth internet connection.

 Pros